IDEA AGENT & CATALYST OF CHANGE.

 Wayne graduated from St. Andrews Community College, where he won the Judson Food Creativity Award, Student of The Year and served his Royal Highness Prince Andrew, Duke Of York at the Bicentennial of Fredericton.
 Wayne’s culinary background and personality led him to be featured on The Leading Edge television series, appear as Guest Chef on Maritimes Today and then later on CBC Television with his own cooking segment, Cooking 101.

-Wayne has also tried and failed with the development of a number of business concepts.
+Wayne has also tried and failed with the development of a number of business concepts throughout his career.
 Why share his failures so publicly with one of Canada’s Top Podcasts, The Boiling Points’, Episode #65, Facilitating Forward From Failure?
 As Richard Branson stated; “Every person, and especially every entrepreneur, should embrace failure with open arms.
 It is only through failure that we learn.
 Many of the world’s finest minds have learned this the hard way – here are some of Richard Branson’s’ favourite quotes on the importance of failure, and the road to success.“